yggdrasil-network/yggdrasil-network.github.io/services.md

 ### ILITA IRC

 - Primarily Russian IRC network of users and developers of meshnets and overlay networks (like I2P) — English is fine too
-- Accessible via Yggdrasil at the following servers:
+- Accessible via Yggdrasil at the following server:
   - `324:71e:281a:9ed3::41` port `6667`
 - Join `#en` for english discussions
 - More information can be found at the [ILITA homepage](http://[324:71e:281a:9ed3::41]/) with additional information about access